Top 15 coolest things to do in Finland

 One of the most unusual things to see in Finland is Kummakivi – aka ‘Strange Rock’.
 Quite an apt name for this huge stone balancing precariously on top of a small, rounded boulder, in the middle of nowhere.

-Finnish folklore would have you believe the rock was placed there by a troll or a giant, which have a reputation of possessing supernatural powers and throwing boulders around.
+Finnish folklore would have you believe the rock was placed there by a troll, which possessed the power to throw boulders around.
 However, the more likely explanation is a bit more scientific; Kimmakivi was a boulder that was glacially transported during the last Ice Age.

 Located within the dense Ruokolahti forest in Eastern Finland, it’s not a particularly easy place to find, but it’s worth searching for, even for the photo opp alone.

 Last (but by no means least) on our list of the coolest things to do in Finland is to explore the country’s wonderful natural playground, with no less than 40 national parks.